Health and Longevity Course for Dogs Chapter 4

 3. The third group of drugs alters or blocks the body's function.

-The most commonly used drugs from this group are corticosteroids, such as prednisone for skin disease, allergies and immune disorders that suppress the body's immune system function.
+The most commonly used drugs from this group are corticosteroids, such as for skin disease, allergies and immune disorders.
+These drugs suppress the body's immune system function.

-To better understand their effect, imagine that your house is on fire.
-You run to your neighbor for help and he hands you a sleeping pill and suggests you do not worry, take the pill and go to sleep....
+To better understand their effect, imagine your house is on fire.
+You run to your neighbor for help and he hands you a sleeping pill and suggests you don't worry, take the pill and go to sleep.

 Steroids are the sleeping pill that put your dog's immune system to sleep and the consequences of these drugs are serious and deep, sometimes even after a few weeks of administration.

-Another group of drugs under this category are NSAID (non-steroidal anti-inflammatory drugs).
+Another group of drugs under this category are NSAIDs (non-steroidal anti-inflammatory drugs).
 While suppressing inflammation may sound like a good idea, in reality, these drugs only mask problems, reduce tissue healing and cause severe side-effects.
-Click here for more info.

-4. The last group of conventional drugs is also the most challenging to write about because they are the most controversial.
-Chemotherapy drugs are designed to destroy and eliminate cancerous cells, but they do not leave the rest of the body untouched.
-While there are some attempts to limit the effects of such drugs to the affected area, usually the healthy cells in the body are also affected.
+4. The last group of conventional drugs is the most controversial.
+Chemotherapy drugs are designed to destroy and eliminate cancerous cells, but they don't leave the rest of the body untouched.
+While there are some attempts to limit the effects of such drugs to the affected area, usually healthy cells in the body are also affected.

-My view of these drugs may be slightly different.
+My view of these drugs may be slightly different from most people's.
 If there is a record of a complete remission and cure when using them in a particular type of cancer, such therapy may be valid in dogs.
-However, in the case of incurable cancer, I have seen dogs with chemotherapy do worse than those who are treated with the healing cycle.
+However, in the case of incurable cancer, I've seen dogs with chemotherapy do worse than those who are treated with the Healing Cycle.

-The main purpose of this article is to help you have a better understanding of drug use in medicine and their effect on the body.
+The purpose of this article is to help you have a better understanding of drug use in medicine and their effects on the body.

-With the exception of the first group, adding a drug to the treatment plan is never as optimal as achieving a cure without it.
-Drugs should never be the first line of defense and adding a foreign chemical substance in the body should always be taken seriously because by doing so, we are creating an unnatural, less clean state.
+Except for the first group, adding drugs to the treatment plan is never as optimal as achieving a cure without them.
+Drugs should never be the first line of defense.
+Adding a foreign chemical substance in the body should always be taken seriously because by doing so, we are creating an unnatural state.
 Similar to the dirty dishwater needing to be changed, using drugs gives the body another burden to get rid of.

-As I said at the beginning of this article, I am not against using conventional drugs, but in the course of almost three decades in practice, I can now say that reducing their use to less than 10 percent is doable.
-It is better for your dog and the environment and our goal must be to advance and develop drug-free treatment plans for as many conditions as possible.
+As I said at the beginning of this article, I'm not against using conventional drugs, but in almost three decades in practice, I can now say that reducing their use to less than 10 percent is doable.
+It's better for your dog and the environment, and our goal must be to advance and develop drug-free treatment plans for as many conditions as possible.

 To read the entire Holistic Health and Longevity Course for Dogs click the links below.